MicrosoftEdge/MSEdgeExplainers/AcquisitionInfo/explainer.md

 of the Store-acquired web app, the web app developer can call the JavaScript API to request the acquisition information from the Store in order to retrieve the Campaign ID associated with that user/app acquisition.
-The web app developer will then be able to use this information to help determmine which ad campaigns were most effective, to best inform their future ad investment decisions.
+The web app developer will then be able to use this information to help determine which ad campaigns were most effective, to best inform their future ad investment decisions.

 ## Proposed Solution

-The Acquisition Info API introduces the `window.getAcquisitionInfoProvider()` method which allows developers to retrieve acquisition information for Store-installed web apps.
+The Acquisition Info API introduces the `navigator.getAcquisitionInfoProvider()` method which allows developers to retrieve a provider object that can return acquisition information for Store-installed web apps.
 The API will be `undefined` when run as a normal tab in the browser (which explicity excludes support for the [`browser` display mode][display mode]).
 To obtain a valid value, the site needs to run as an app with Store context.
 Browser extensions are not eligible to call this API.

 ### The current shape of acquisition information